 Starting out in Spain with a rental property is a perfect way to get a feel for your chosen location to see whether it works for you before you commit to buying a property in Spain.

 You will find more affordable lets in the south of Spain, and cheaper yet if you look outside of the city in a smaller town or an inland location.

 Entering any unfamiliar rental market might feel a bit daunting, especially if you don’t speak the local language.
 So, it’s worth doing your homework beforehand.

-To get a feel about the types of properties on the rental market and prices in your chosen location you can start with property sites such as Idealista, Easypiso or Spotahome.
+To get a feel for the types of properties on the rental market and prices in your chosen location, you can start with property sites such as Idealista, Easypiso, or Spotahome.

 With an online search, you might find that quite a lot of advertised properties won’t be available for rent when you contact the agent.

 Agents often “forget” to remove unavailable properties from their site.
 This way, they have more potential customers to contact them.
 Once you’re on their books, there’s more chance for them to do business with you.

-When you search online, keep in mind that apartments and houses in Spain are usually advertised with monthly rent and living space in square metres.
+When you search online, remember that apartments and houses in Spain are usually advertised with monthly rent and living space in square meters.
 As a rule, descriptions state whether a property is furnished or not.

 However, “furnished” can come in huge variations – either with everything you might need, including kitchen appliances, or just a few pieces of furniture here and there.

 The same is with “unfurnished”.
 It might be either an absolutely bare space with no carpets or even basic electrical appliances or come with a few items left by the landlord.

 It’s important to ask your agent or landlord to confirm in writing what furniture and appliances will be at your disposal.
-Fixing an unfurnished property can come at a big cost.
+Fixing an unfurnished property can come at a high cost.

 You can be a bit more proactive and search for a property to rent yourself.
 Usually, it involves driving around your preferred area looking for the “Se Alquila” boards – a sign that the owner is looking to let their property.